 Vancouver

 Pallazola VA, Sathiyakumar V, Ogunmoroti O, Fashanu O, Jones SR, Santos RD, Toth PP, Bittencourt MS, Duncan BB, Lotufo PA, Benseñor IM, Blaha MJ, Martin SS.
 Impact of improved low-density lipoprotein cholesterol assessment on guideline classification in the modern treatment era: results from a racially diverse Brazilian cross-sectional study [Internet].
 Journal of Clinical Lipidology.
 2019 ; 13( 5): se/oct.
-2019.[citado 2025 dez.
-30 ] Available from: https://doi.org/10.1016/j.jacl.2019.07.002 - Chronic kidney disease and coronary artery calcification in the Brazilian Longitudinal Study of Adult Health (ELSA-Brasil)
+2019.[citado 2026 fev.
+13 ] Available from: https://doi.org/10.1016/j.jacl.2019.07.002 - Association between smoking and serum glycA and high-sensitivity C-reactive protein levels: the Multi-Ethnic Study of Atherosclerosis (MESA) and Brazilian Longitudinal Study of Adult Health (ELSA-Brasil)

 - GlycA Is Associated with coronary artery calcium above and beyond C-reactive protein: the Brazilian Longitudinal Study of Adult Health (ELSA Brasil)